Everything You Need To Know About The New Weight Loss Drugs

 What Happens if You Lose Weight and Want to Stop Taking the Drug?

-Most weight loss strategies work for a limited time; when people stop dieting or exercising they gain the weight back.
-The long-term benefits of these drugs are also likely to be limited because when they stop taking the drugs, their stomach no longer feels full.
-A study conducted with almost 2,000 adults without diabetes found that one year after no longer taking Wegovy, participants regained two-thirds of their prior weight loss.[8]
+Most weight loss strategies work for a limited time; when people stop dieting or exercising, they gain the weight back.
+Is the same true for the new weight loss drugs such as semaglutide and tirzepatide?
+Unfortunately, most patients take these drugs for less than 3 months and the number still taking the drug after 1 year is even lower.
+A study of more than 1,900 patients by researchers at the Cleveland Clinic found that patients’ use of semaglutide and several other weight loss medications dropped from 44% at 3 months to 33% at 6 months and just 19% at 12 months.[8]
+Regardless of whether they stopped taking the drugs due to side effects, cost, or other reasons, the long-term benefits of these drugs are limited because when they stop taking the drugs, their stomach no longer feels full.
+A study conducted with almost 2,000 adults without diabetes found that one year after no longer taking Wegovy, participants regained two-thirds of their prior weight loss.[9]

 Other Questions to Consider